Conference held by WIFT in Lithuania

 At WIFT LT they work with community building among women by organising monthly meet ups and hosting an online knowledge sharing group.
 Brazdžionytė explains that one of their challenges is to find out what the most important issues to put focus on are in a Lithuanian context and to do it without burning out, since WIFT LT is a non-profit organisation.

 Schelin and Brazdžionytė agree that progress is happening in both Denmark and Lithuania.
 For Brazdžionytė it is a question about how to boost the progress and make the development happen even faster.
-Schelin says that now consciousness about inequality has been raised among the gate keepers in the Danish film industry, they have started opening their eyes to the possibilities which also comes with greater equality.
+Schelin says that now consciousness about inequality has been raised among the gate keepers in the Danish film industry.
+They have started to open their eyes to the possibilities which also comes with greater equality.
 The Danish Film Institute has also become aware of its democratic responsibility as a public institution and the commercial agents that there is a request for the female point of view:

 Let’s take time for female topics